Sage/streamlinejs/README.md

 See the [AUTHORS](https://github.com/Sage/streamlinejs/blob/master/AUTHORS) file.

-Special thanks to Marcel Laverdet who contributed the _fibers_ implementation and to Geoffry Song who contributed source map support.
+Special thanks to Marcel Laverdet who contributed the _fibers_ implementation and to Geoffry Song who contributed source map support (in 0.x versions).

 <a name="license">
 ## License